nightlymedley/nightlymedley.github.io/extras/Disclaimers.md

 **On My Writing:** All of the writing here reflects my personal thoughts on certain topics or my own lived experiences; I put a great deal of effort into the making of each piece.
 If you would like to use any of my reflections in your own projects, I would appreciate it if you contacted me for consent first.

 Additionally, a kind reminder: please do not copy-paste my posts into your essays.
-This is to ensure you are not **flagged for academic misconduct.**

 **On My Photos & Illustrations:** Unless specified otherwise, the images found here are my own intellectual property.
 You are welcome to share or use them for non-commercial projects.
 If you want a higher resolution or a RAW file, please feel free to reach out.
 In instances where an image is not mine, I will do my best to credit the original owner, who retains all rights to their work.